 Low blood pressure can occur during or soon after hemodialysis for certain individuals.
 You may feel dizzy, nauseous, or faint.
 Other hemodialysis side effects include:

-The duration for dialysis depends on various factors like:
+The duration of dialysis depends on various factors like:

 Each hemodialysis treatment typically lasts four hours and is performed three times a week.